block-hczhai/block2-preview/README.md

  - H. Zhai, and G. K.-L. Chan.
 A comparison between the one- and two-step spin-orbit coupling approaches based on the ab initio Density Matrix Renormalization Group. *The Journal of Chemical Physics* **157**, 164108 (2022). doi: [10.1063/5.0107805](https://doi.org/10.1063/5.0107805).

-You can find a bibtex file in `CITATIONS.bib`.
+You can find a bibtex file in [`CITATIONS.bib`](https://github.com/block-hczhai/block2-preview/blob/master/CITATIONS.bib).

+For a list of DMRG references for methods implemented in ``block2``, see: https://block2.readthedocs.io/en/latest/user/references.html.

 One can install ``block2`` using ``pip`` (note: for very new Python versions, the ``--extra-index-url`` option of ``pip`` is required, see below for installing the developement version of ``block2``):